How do I find the zoning designation of my property?

 View a map of roads in Cary to see which roads are Town thoroughfares, state roads or privately-maintained streets.

 Got questions or comments about the new state law?
 Contact the NC Department of Transportation at (877) DOT-4YOU

 Where can I pick up political signs that have been removed by Town of Cary staff that did not meet the above regulations?

 Signs can be picked up at Town Hall (316 N. Academy Street) on the third floor of the parking garage in the storage area labeled “Temporary Sign Storage.”
 For questions please contact our Contact Center at (919) 469-4046.

 How do I get approval for special events/temporary uses?

 Non-residential special events such as a race, walk/ride event, outdoor live band, grand opening, sale of agricultural products, ground breaking ceremonies, athletic events or similar type events require temporary use permit application approval.
 Due to multi-departmental review of the application, a temporary use permit application needs to be submitted at least two weeks prior to the event.
 Temporary Use Permits are limited to a set number of days per parcel based on the type of event.
-For more information, refer to Section 5.4 of the LDO, or contact the Planning Department at (919) 469-4046.
+For more information, refer to Section 5.4 of the LDO, or contact the Planning and Development Services Department at (919) 469-4046.

 Streams in Cary are protected by 50-foot and 100-foot buffer widths depending on their classification.
 To learn more about how Stream Buffers may affect your property or to determine buffer width, contact storm water services at (919) 462-3932.